 In bootstrap, all you need is to utilize the framework’s grid system.
 Choose light color combinations as the visitors of pages like this are there for information rather than entertainment.

-To achieve this you can also simply make use of bootstraps grid and column system.
+To achieve this, you can also simply make use of the bootstraps grid and column system.
 Here’s a code snippet to create columns within a grid container:

 When we say business type website, we are referring to company pages or corporate websites.
 Sites that are for online shopping are more suited to the 3-column navigation style.

 Consider the images and animations that you’ll be using.
 Make sure that the sizes of the images you’ll be using match the size of the containers where you’ll be putting them in.
 This is to avoid stretched or pixilated images.
 Also, avoid showing pictures that are too large right away because these are primary causes of slow loading time.
 If there is a need to show them in their full glory, you can just have thumbnails and link them to the full-sized pictures.

 5- Use appropriate font families and color combinations

 Limit the fonts that you use to ones that are easy to read no matter what the screen size is, like a Serif for headers and Sans Serif for the body.
 Also, make sure that you use only one or two varieties per page because this also contributes to loading time.
 Here’s a CSS snippet for setting fonts:

 Designing your website doesn’t need to be a gruesome task.
 As long as you are able to present your data neatly and efficiently, your visitors will be pleased.
 Try these tips and mix and match some of the ideas to fit your needs.

 “Dynamic” is a keyword introduced in Microsoft .NET framework 4.0 and C# 4.
 In order to understand why this keyword has been introduced in C# and what its functionality is, the difference between the statically and dynamically typed languages needs to be explained.